cartoon-raccoon/oyster/README.md

 - Job control; sending jobs to and from background
 - Basic scripting with for loops and if/elif/else statements
     - Variables are typed and can be operated on
-    - Arrays that can be iterated over
+    - Arrays can be iterated over and indexed into
 - Script file interpretation (including rcfile reading)
 - Basic builtins like `which`, `cd` and `alias`
 - Directory stack manipulation
 - Customizable prompt with last exit indication, username and PWD

+See the [documentation](docs/introduction.md) for more details.

 ## Planned
 - Here documents/strings